rubocop/ruby-style-guide/code_review_guide.md

 ##Developers:

 * Remain polite.
-* Making sure to follow our style guide will make it easier to review your code.
+* Following our style guide will make it easier to review your code.
-* Remember, the target of the review is the code not you.
+* Remember, the target of the review is the code, not you.
 * Taking pride in your work is natural.
 Defend your work if you think critiques are missing something, but remain flexible.
 * It is okay to ask questions of the reviewer if you are not clear on what they are saying.
 * Saying thanks is nice.